odoo/documentation/project/advanced/so_to_task.rst

 .. image:: media/so_to_task02.png
     :align: center

-Moreover if you wish to be able to invoice your customers based on time spent on the task, it is also necessary to install the **Timesheet** module.
+And finally, the **Timesheet** app, Timesheet will not only let you create a task from a Sales order, but also invoice your customer based on the time spent on that task.

 Simply go into the application module and install the following:

 .. image:: media/so_to_task03.png